stepansnigirev/workshop_advbitcoin/developer-participants-notes.md

 {% endblock %}
 ```
-* Investigate what you just have created!
+* Contemplate about what you just have created!
+* Delete it not yet, you might need it later

 ## Hide UI (extended functionality) with vue.js
 * Let's do a toggling of the feature and unexpand by default